amr-git-dot/amr-git-dot.github.io/_posts/Forensic-Investigation/2023-01-05-forensics.md

 # Shell Items

 Data or file that has information to access another file is known as a Shell Item.
-Shell Items always has the same headers. {4C 00 00 00 ...}
+Shell Items always have the same headers. {4C 00 00 00 ...}

-# Shortcut Files
+## Shortcut Files

-Any non-executable file opened in windows generates minimum TWO LNK files in the path "C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Recent"
+Any non-executable file opened in windows generates a minimum of TWO LNK files in the path "C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Recent"
 - Target file.
 - Parent Folder of the target file.

         Note:
         Data created for the shortcut there points to the first time the file opened.
-        Data modified for the shourtcut there points to the last time the file opened. if two files has the same name in the system that will generate one shortcut.
+        Data modified for the shortcut there points to the last time the file opened. if two files have the same name in the system that will generate one shortcut.

         If the time modified of the LNK is before the time created that is likely to be copied.

-openning Links from (Run dialog, lnk file or app) the link will generate LNK file also.
+opening Links from (Run dialog, lnk file, or app) the link will generate an LNK file also.

-# Jump Lists
+## Jump Lists

-Jump lists are those things that are lastly opened by specidic application which made to make you quicly access things that you are frequantly access or last things you accessed.
+Jump lists are those things that are lastly opened by specific applications made to make you quickly access things that you frequently access or the last things you accessed.

 you can find a hidden folder In

     "C:\Users\Amras\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations"
     "C:\Users\Amras\AppData\Roaming\Microsoft\Windows\Recent\CustomeDestinations"
-This file contains a large nuber of databases that hold this information.
+This file contains a large number of databases that hold this information.

 The start of the file name is an ID which is universal for each app.

     Note: Structured storage viewer tool can parse them.

-# Shellbags
+## Shellbags

 Contains user-specific Windows OS folder and viewing preferences to Windows Explorer